 The provision of such infrastructure may require permission through the provisions of the Town and Country Planning legislation.

 Planning policy background

 Central Government policy is essentially contained in the National Planning Policy Framework.
 The Telecommunications operators also have a code of best practice.

 Central Government supports telecommunications development and encourages local councils to help facilitate the growth of new and existing telecommunications systems whilst keeping the environmental impact to a minimum.
-The Government also has responsibility for protecting public health.
+The Government also has a responsibility for protecting public health.

 The use of mobile communications has increased rapidly over the past 15 years, and modern telecommunications are an essential and beneficial element in the life of the local community and in the national economy.
-The Government considers that fast, reliable and cost effective communications can attract business to an area and help firms be competitive.
+The Government considers that fast, reliable and cost-effective communications can attract business to an area and help firms be competitive.

-In short the Government wishes to ensure that sufficient infrastructure is provided so that people can use their mobile phones in most places throughout the country.
+In short, the Government wishes to ensure that sufficient infrastructure is provided so that people can use their mobile phones in most places throughout the country.

 Is permission required for such development?